Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 The Cost of Creation

-There’s a huge range in costs when it comes to the creation of a livable van.
-According to one recent survey by Outbound Living, over half of people who live full-time or part-time in their vans spent between $1,000-$10,000 on converting it and just under half of those same people said it took between 2 to 6 months to do so.
+There’s a sizable range in costs when it comes to the creation of a livable van.
+According to a 2018 survey by Outbound Living, over half of people who live full-time or part-time in their vans spent between $1,000 and $10,000 on converting them and just under half of those same people said it took between 2 to 6 months to do so.

 Costs can vary widely depending on what types of amenities you want and what you might be willing to live without.
-Even simpler conversions have run people upwards of $20,000.
-Some people cut corners with used vehicles and less space, which can be done with success for $6,000-$8,000.
+Even simpler conversions have run upwards of $20,000.
+Some people cut corners with used vehicles and less space, which can be done for $6,000 to $8,000.

-Of course, if you’ve got the budget to go even higher, there are plenty of available options, too.
+Of course, if you’ve got the budget to go even higher, there are plenty of available options.
 At a certain luxury or size level, these vans can be arguably considered RVs, a distinction to be addressed later.

 The Different Ways People Experience #VanLife

-That Outbound Living Van Life survey suggests that almost exactly half of the people who live out of their van do so part time (49 percent), while the other half are full-time (51 percent).
+That Outbound Living Van Life survey suggests that almost half of the people who live out of their van do so part-time (49 percent), while the other half are full-time (51 percent).

-Many people who do live in their van (full or part-time) encourage people to think long and hard about if this lifestyle choice is for you and how to optimize your joy before you just jump in and “do it for the ‘gram.”
+Many people who do live in their van encourage people to think long and hard about if this lifestyle choice is for you and how to optimize your joy before you just jump in and “do it for the ‘gram.”

 The Number of People per Van